Sandals are a god-send when you are traveling or doing sport or on vacation!

 Another unique part of the Chaco sandals is their strap system.
 Unlike on most sandals where you just tighten the strap or buckle, they use a complete loop that holds "the whole foot".

-So, you start at the front, tightening and pulling as you go around, until you get back to the buckle and can then keep the whole thing tight.
+So, you start at the front, tightening and pulling as you go around until you get back to the buckle and can then keep the whole thing tight.
 The advantage is that the whole sandal strap is fully adjustable.
-And if you get the toe strap and don't want to use it, you can tighten it down out of the way.
-(If you only want Chacos without a toe strap - read this review)
+And if you get the toe strap and don’t want to use it, you can tighten it down out of the way.
+(If you only want Chacos sandals without a toe strap – read this review)

-One challenge with this systel is that it can take a while to get it right.
+One challenge with this system is that it can take a while to get it right.
 And it makes getting the sandal on and off a bit fiddlier.
 But the added hold is worth it.

 Some people love the toe strap as it secures the sandal to your foot a lot better.
-Which is great if you are in the water a lot for example.
+This is great if you are in the water a lot for example.
 Other people just find it annoying, especially if you want a more relaxed fit and are not planning on doing sport with it.

-The ZX models have a double criss cross strap instead of just the single wider strap (see images below).
+The ZX models have a double criss-cross strap instead of just the single wider strap (see images below).
 But the same applies with the ZX1 (without toe strap) vs ZX2 (with toe strap).

-The last thing I want to mention is the weight of the sandals, as Chacos are quite a bit heavier than the Tevas.
+The last thing I want to mention is the weight of the sandals, as Chacos sandals are quite a bit heavier than the Tevas.

 PROS